Check out a fantastic Pacific Coast Highway itinerary designed to be tackled in 5 days.

 In the late afternoon, depending on the number of stops, you will arrive to the Carmel area.
 I recommend stopping by this town since many have called it “The Most Beautiful in California.”

 Depending on your accommodation plans, you may skip Carmel and head directly to Monterey.
 You may have some time to visit the Cannery Row or the Fishermen’s Wharf.

 Carmel is full of restaurants serving excellent food.
 The options may be overwhelming.
-You can gather recommendation from the visitor’s center or the locals.
-Dametra Cafe, Il Tegamino and La Bicyclette are some of the most regarded spots in town.
+You can gather recommendations from the visitor’s center or the locals.
+Dametra Cafe, Il Tegamino, and La Bicyclette are some of the most regarded spots in town.